Zeght/Morefun/README.md

 * float gauss_a1 (100) - strength of post-process blur, more means less blur, set to 100 or more to disable
 * float gauss_thr (1.5) - Dither_limit_dif16 threshold for post-process blur, elast = 1.5, set to 0 to disable
 * int dith_mode (6) - dither_post mode, use 2 or -1(adds random noise) if you want to avoid error diffusion between lines
+* string stat_file - if defined, writes difference of edge masks between result and input on frames where script seems to fail (wring l, t, r, b values).
+* int disable_thr - reverts image on frames where script seems to fail (144 is sane value, smaller values make it disable more)

 ##awarpsharp16 (awarpsharp16.avsi)